U.2

-U.2 (pronounced 'u-dot-2'), formerly known as SFF-8639, is a computer interface standard for connecting solid-state drives (SSDs) to a computer.
-It covers the physical connector, electrical characteristics, and communication protocols.
+U.2 (pronounced "U-dot-2"), formerly known as SFF-8639, is a computer interface standard used to connect solid-state drives (SSDs) to a computer.
+It defines the physical connector, electrical characteristics, and supported communication protocols.

-It was developed for the enterprise market and designed to be used with new PCI Express drives along with SAS and SATA drives.
-It uses up to four PCI Express lanes and two SATA lanes.
+U.2 was developed for the enterprise storage market and is designed to support multiple types of drives, including those using PCI Express (typically with NVM Express), as well as SAS and SATA.
+The interface supports up to four PCIe lanes and two SATA lanes, enabling high data transfer rates while maintaining compatibility with existing drive technologies.